 This washing gives the cheese a strong flavour and mild pungency, but what really makes the cheese special is the combination of this flavour with the light, mousse like texture of the cheese.
 Very soft and gooey, Stinking Bishop will spread over your cheeseboard if left to its own devices and we love it for it.

-The flavours are similar to what you'd expect for a washed-rind cheese, strong and meaty with a smooth aftertaste and creamy texture.
+The flavours are similar to what you'd expect for a washed-rind cheese, strong and meaty with a smooth aftertaste and creamy, soft texture.

 We sell Stinking Bishop in cut sizes or as a 500g whole baby cheese (stock permitting), so invite your family and friends over, get a few bottles of prosecco and tuck in!
 Any cheese lover must be able to say that they've tried Stinking Bishop.